PTI Chairman Claims 26th Constitutional Amendment Subjugates Judiciary To Government - UrduPoint

 -

-Faisal Vawda terms passage of 26th constitutional amendment historic achievement5 hours ago
+Bilawal lauds Fazl’s efforts in facilitating passage of 26th Constitutional amendment package4 hours ago

 -